sagemathinc/cocalc/src/packages/static/README.md

 npm run tsc
 ```

+The files that are produced by webpack, and that your hub serves up are in the subdirectory `dist/`.

 ## Making a release

 When you're ready to make a release of the static part of CoCalc, stop the above watch servers (for development), then do a clean build: